OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 To get started using Fabric React's components in your add-in, perform the following steps.

 > [!NOTE]
-> If you follow the steps in this section, Fabric Core is also available in your add-in.
+> If you follow the steps in this article, Fabric Core is also available in your add-in.

 ## Step 1 - Create your project with the Yeoman generator for Office